 The Hawaii Volcanoes National Park is a must see for all Big Island tourists.
 This National Park is situated on 377 square miles of a vast array of landscaping.
-Whether you are interested in traveling by car, foot, or bike, there is a large part of the Hawaii Volcanoes National Park that you can examine.
+Whether you are interested in traveling by car or foot, there is a large part of the Hawaii Volcanoes National Park that you can examine.

 Waipio Valley is also known as “The Valley of the Kings.”
-This Big Island attraction is a must visit if the history and culture of Hawaii is of interest to you.
+This one of the biggest Island attraction is a must visit if the history and culture of Hawaii is of interest to you.
 Here, you will be able to explore an area that was once populated with native Hawaiians.
-There are unlimited hidden treasures in the area, including beautiful waterfalls, rivers, and tara fields.
+There are unlimited hidden treasures in the area, including beautiful rivers, waterfalls, and Tara fields.

-To learn the history of the Waipio Valley, not just see it, a guided tour is recommended.
-Guided tours of “The Valley of Kings,” are available by way of car, horseback, and foot.
+To learn the history of the Waipio Valley, not just see it, the tour is recommended.
+Guided tours of “The Valley of Kings,” are available by car, horseback, and foot.

 The Hawaii Tropical Botanical Garden is often referred to as “A Garden in the Valley of the Ocean.”
-Due to close proximately, a visit to the gardens is advised either before or after a visit to “The Valley of the Kings.”
+Due to the close proximity, a visit to the gardens is advised either before or after a visit to “The Valley of the Kings.”

-Guided garden tours are available for multiple trails, including the Onomea Falls and Palm Jungle Trail.
+Garden tours are available for multiple roads, including the Onomea Falls and Palm Jungle Road.

 Discover our tips on cheap airline trips and travel every weekend.

 If you are unable to visits the Hawaii Volcanoes National Park, the Puuhonua O Honaunau National Historic Park is a must visit for you.
 Situated on 180 acres of land, this National Historic Park is considered sacred ground.
 It was once refuge and home to those who broke the law.